Everyday maths examples for real-life learning

 - Off on your holidays?
 You’ll be using maths to work out the best deal for exchanging your pounds and to work out how much you are actually spending in another currency.

 - Addicted to Candy Crush?
 (I had to delete it as I was getting pains in my hand!)
 Tired of seeing your child glued to Minecraft?
 Well, it’s not all bad.
-Although I wouldn’t advise computer games as a child’s only activity, they are often using a whole range of maths skills – from using a strategy, to angles, addition and problem solving.
+Although I wouldn’t advise computer games as a child’s only activity, they can help with maths skills development – from using a strategy, to angles, addition and problem-solving skills.

 - Planning a fun-filled family Monopoly session?
 Use your maths skills to make sure you’re not being short-changed…